What Is It?

 The Filling

-As I mentioned earlier, the filling can be whatever your heart desired.
-For this recipe I'm going with a simple one.
-Briefly sautéed minced beef with some spices, raw onion and egg.
+As I mentioned earlier, the filling can be whatever your heart desires, just as you would do the toppings for my amazing Lebanese flatbreads (Man'oushe za'atar).
+For this recipe, I'm going with a simple one.
+Briefly sautéed minced beef with some spices, raw onion, and egg.

-Some people like to cook the meat, onion and egg together first and form it into square patties.
-Then they would put the a patty in the center of a stretched murtabak dough and fold it.
+Some people like to cook the meat, onion, and egg together first and form it into square patties.
+Then they would put the patty in the center of a stretched murtabak dough and fold it.

-As for me, I like to make it simpler by adding the filling directly on the dough.
-If you're worry that the egg might go everywhere, don't.
+As for me, I like to make it simpler by adding the filling directly to the dough.
+If you're worried that the egg might go everywhere, don't.
 Crack it on the meat and onion and they will kind of hold the egg in place.

 You can see how I do it in the video below.